 For good reason.
 Without a sharp eye on cost of funds (COF), banks and credit unions can expose themselves to interest rate risk (among many other pitfalls), with likely detrimental long-term effects.
-If the 2008 financial crisis taught us anything, it’s that net interest margins can compress quickly — and stay compressed much longer than anyone expects, or most models predict.
+If the 2008 financial crisis and the 2020/21 pandemic have taught us anything, it’s that net interest margins can compress quickly — and stay compressed much longer than anyone expects, or most models predict.
 These periods of margin compression revealed how little control we have over our return on earning assets versus market forces.
-That said, there remains significant opportunity on the deposit side that will ultimately enable greater control of that critical margin.
+The world has changed and prevailing rate environments are no longer the singular driving force.
+That said, there remains a significant opportunity on the deposit side that will ultimately enable greater control of that critical margin.

 COF will always fall short when assessing the true cost for banks’ or credit unions’ most common deposit products: checking accounts.

 To illustrate, a group of qualification-based, high-interest checking accounts at one of our institutions has a median of $8.57 in monthly interest expense or a COF of 0.81%.
-That’s high enough to send any CFO running the opposite direction.
+That’s high enough to send any CFO running in the opposite direction.
 But those same accounts generate a median of $10.07 in monthly net non-interest income (NII).
-A complete examination reveals these accounts generate $33.16 in median marginal profit per account (monthly).
+A complete examination, one that accounts for loans generated or supported by these accounts, reveals that these accounts generate $33.16 in median marginal profit per account (monthly).

 Clearly, basing strategic funding decisions on COF alone is painting an inaccurate picture.

-Cost of funds works well for deposit products like savings, money markets, and CDs because there’s little non-interest expense or income in these accounts.
+Cost of funds works well for deposit products like savings accounts, money market accounts, and CDs because there’s little non-interest expense or income in these accounts.
 As we just saw, the same isn't true for transaction accounts.
-COF only accurately accounts for the interest-expense associated with those accounts.
+COF only accurately accounts for the interest expense associated with those accounts.
 However, those same accounts also have non-interest expenses and generate non-interest income, which is easily buried in the balance sheet and not properly associated with these deposits.

 Consider a free checking account; while it has a 0% cost of funds, there are a number of marginal expenses that must be considered — processing checks, sending statements (especially if they’re paper), core fees — along with whatever club account features or free toasters you may add in an attempt to differentiate.
 But there are also sources of non-interest income, mostly debit card interchange and overdraft revenue.
 When you look at this whole picture — interest expense, non-interest expense, and non-interest revenue — you are now looking beyond COF, and seeing a holistic view of the under-reported (and grossly under-utilized) metric referred to as Cost of Deposits (COD).